datagems-eosc/dg-data-workflow/docs/docs/workflow-dataset-onboarding.md

 ## Tasks

-This workdlow follows the diagram that will be explained below:
+This workflow follows the diagram that will be explained below:

 ![alt text](images/onboarding_flow.png)